Terms and conditions

 10.2 The Company will procure that each of their Tutors will also comply with their respective obligations under Data Protection Laws and the Company’ Data Protection Policy at all times.

-10.3 By entering into an agreement with us you consent on your own behalf and on behalf of the individual undertaking the Course to the use by the Company and the Tutor of all personal data you supply to the Company and required for the purpose of providing the Tuition.
+10.3 By entering into an agreement with us you consent on your own behalf and on behalf of the individual undertaking the Program to the use by the Company and the Tutor of all personal data you supply to the Company and required for the purpose of providing the Tuition.

 10.4 For the purposes of these Terms and Conditions: